amiraslanaslani/java-screen-capture/README.md

 ```

 ## Development
+You can build programme easily with [ant](http://ant.apache.org/).
+Just install Ant and run `ant` command and JAR file is builded in `/dist` directory.
-If you want to develop this programme you should add Common CLI library to your project.
-(Jar files of Common CLI located at /lib directory)
+If you want to develop this programme you should add [Common CLI](http://commons.apache.org/proper/commons-cli/) library to your project.
+(Jar files of Common CLI located at `/libs` directory)

+## Todo
+- Supports non-fullscreen screenshots.
+- Set quality of screenshot.